Stochastic Gradient Descent and Anomaly of Variance-flatness Relation in Artificial Neural Networks: Covariance matrix of the stochastic dynamics

-The above analysis holds at least near a stable fixed point where real parts of eigenvalues of $\textbf{F}$ are positive, a condition that is assumed to be satisfied in what follows.
+The above results hold near a stable fixed point where real parts of eigenvalues of $\textbf{F}$ are positive, a condition that is assumed to be satisfied in what follows.
 Further details can be found in e.g. \cite{Kwon13029}.